Get

 divider 3 pawsConclusion

 While eating tape isn’t normal, some cats do try it.
 Munching on it without ingesting it probably is not a great idea, but it is not devastating as long as the glue is non-toxic.
 However, you should never let your cat ingest tape since it can block their intestines.
-Talk to your vet if you notice other unusual behaviors or if you suspect that they’ve ingested tape, to see what they suggest.
+Talk to a vet if you notice other unusual behaviors or if you suspect that they’ve ingested tape, to see what they suggest.

 Featured Image Credit: k-e-k-u-l-é, Pixabay